November 10, 2018 - 00.39

 by Marta Pineda

-November is National Historic Bridge Awareness Month and to commemorate it, we would like to highlight several bridge projects and MAPEI’s contribution to preserve them.
+November is National Historic Bridge Awareness Month and to commemorate it, we would like to revisit the restoration of the I-80 Verdi Bridge and MAPEI’s contribution to preserve the structure.

 This blog features the I-80 Verdi Bridge over the environmentally protected Truckee River in Nevada, USA.
 The bridge was built from 1995 to 1996.
 Over the years, the structural concrete of the columns, ledger beams and pile caps on the bridge had progressively decayed due to freeze-thaw cycling, de-icing salts, deterioration of slab-bearing plates, impact, corrosion and more.